a statement

 There are so many objects in the world.
 Why add more?

-Yet I have come to know I am a maker and a builder.
+Yet I am a maker and a builder.

 Making allows me to be with the fullness of living on this planet now.